gitatmanu/gitatmanu/README.md

 ### Hello, I'm Manel 👋

-- 🔭 I’m currently working on: Wallaphp, PDFcomuna and estadodelmce.
+- 🔭 I’m currently working on: PDFcomuna and estadodelmce.

-- Known technologies: AJAX, HTML5, CSS3, ES6, Java, Python and JSP.

-- 🌱 I’m currently learning: PHP, MySql and Django.
+-
 - 📫 How to reach me: gitatmanu@gmail.com.